quanal/Captain-Commando/docs/status.md

-<h4>Project summery</h4>
+<h4><b>Project summery</b></h4>
-  Our project is using Natural Languale Processing to command the AI agent what to do.
+  Our project is using Natural Language Processing to command the AI agent what to do.
 We use Deterministic Finite State machine to classify the command out of any other statement or questions that the user put to the AI agent.
-The goal of our project is the AI agent be able to execute the command from simple to complex such as: go to the tree, go and cut the tree, or find the house, go behind the nearest tree.
+The goal of our project is the AI agent will be able to execute the command from simple to complex such as: go to the tree, go and cut the tree, or find the house, go behind the nearest tree.

-<h4>Approach</h4>
+<h4><b>Approach</b></h4>
   Our algorithm is to classify the user input first and make sure it is a command.
-Next we will break the command into a list of words and classify which one is the action and the object.
-Furthermore, the command may or may not contain the transition word such as (to, the, until ...) or adjective that describe the object such as (corlor adjective: green, red, blue or position adjective: nearest, next to something, behind).
+Next, we will break the command into a list of words and classify which one is the action and the object.
+Furthermore, the command may or may not contain the transition word such as (to, the, until ...) or adjective that describe the object such as (color adjective: green, red, blue or position adjective: nearest, next to something, behind).
 At first, we use text classifier NaiveBayesClassifier from textblob.classifiers library to classify which input is command which is not.
 Then use nlkt.pos_tag() to classify which word in the input is action, or object base on the tag of the word.
 Using that result, we can identify which one is a action word and which one is the target word, then we have extracion function to retrieve action and object base on the tag of each word.
 One problem of this approach is the pos_tag() function sometime does not give us the good result.
 For example, if the input is "move left" then the pos_tag() function will consider move is a noun and left is a verb.

 <img src="http://farm5.staticflickr.com/4202/34139820603_18238f2c97_b.jpg">

-Another problem of this approach is even if we switched the order of our cammand, it still executes it eventhough the sentence seems non-sense.
+Another problem of this approach is even if we switched the order of our cammand, it still executes it even though the sentence seems non-sense.
 For example, command is "go to the red block" then the agent will take <i>go</i> as an action and <i>red block</i> as an object, but if we switch the order of this command such as <i>go block red to the</i>, the agent still execute the command.
 Because our extraction function only takes action and obj based on the tag and ignore the order of the command, it will always gives the agent action and object.

   Therefore we decided to switch to another approach to classify command out of the user_input.
 We use DFA (Deterministic Finite State Machine) to take the input.
 The state machine will accept if the user's input follows certain structures.
 Below is the picture of our simple DFA as to accept or reject the user_input.